 As is often the case in a small town, Rosendale doesn't have a public transportation system that people use for their commute.

-The population of Rosendale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.75% of adults in Rosendale have a bachelor's degree or even advanced degree.
+The citizens of Rosendale are very well educated compared to the average community in the nation: 38.75% of adults in Rosendale have a bachelor's degree or even advanced degree.

 The per capita income in Rosendale in 2022 was $39,445, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,780 for a family of four.
 However, Rosendale contains both very wealthy and poor people as well.